ivanpravdin/Battleship-game-GRASP/README.md

 ![Placing screen](https://i.ibb.co/bN2MDJ6/screen2.png)

 After all the ships were placed, game will start automatically.
 Click on any square to reveal what's there.
-If square is green, your rival's ships is located there, but you did not open it all.
-If square is red, you drowned rival's ship.
+If square is green, your rival's ships is located there, but you did not drown it all.
+If square is red, you drowned entire rival's ship.
 If square is gray, there's nothing.
 If you missed, turn is given to your rival.

 ![Playing screen](https://i.ibb.co/VpJmFXP/screen4.png)